faisalkn-71/laptop-arena-reviews/README.md

 This project was bootstrapped with [Live site of Laptop Arena](https://assignment-9-on-programming-hero.netlify.app/).

+## Projects Details

+*This is a basically laptop review website.
+*In reviews page you can see some reviews there from our user.
+*In the Dashboard page, there are two chart about investment vs revenue.
+*In the Blogs sections, you can see there is two questions and answers.

 ## Available Scripts

 In the project directory, you can run: